 - If possible, move your needle as far right as possible, so more of the fabric goes over the feed dogs.

-- Use soluble or tear-away stabiliser underneath the fabric, and tear it away afterwards.
-(Note: use a straight stitch or fairly open stitch unless you have soluble stabiliser as it can be fiddly to tear the bits away afterwards.)
+- Use soluble or tear-away stabilizer underneath the fabric, and tear it away afterwards.
+(Note: use a straight stitch or fairly open stitch unless you have soluble stabilizer as it can be fiddly to tear the bits away afterwards.)

-- If you don’t have any stabiliser, you can substitute tissue paper (use white or matching as the colour can run)
+- If you don’t have any stabilizer, you can substitute tissue paper (use white or matching as the colour can run)

 I suggest playing around from fabric scraps here to work out what works best for you.
 You could also experiment with some other stitches here to get interesting effects, or try using a contrast thread.